Dataflow Gen1 to Microsoft Fabric Migration: The Complete Enterprise Playbook

 Phase 4: Incremental Refresh Migration

-Key difference: If your Gen2 dataflow outputs to a Lakehouse, incremental refresh is managed through Fabric pipeline scheduling with date-parameterized M queries.
-If outputting to a semantic model, you can use the built-in incremental refresh policy similar to Gen1 — but configured at the semantic model level, not the dataflow level.
+Key difference: If your Gen2 dataflow outputs to a Lakehouse, incremental refresh is managed through Fabric pipeline scheduling.
+This uses date-parameterized M queries.
+If you are outputting to a semantic model, you can use the built-in incremental refresh policy.
+This is similar to Gen1 but is configured at the semantic model level, not the dataflow level.

-For Lakehouse destinations, EPC Group implements a sliding-window pattern: the M query accepts StartDate and EndDate parameters, the Fabric pipeline passes dynamic date values on each scheduled run, and the Lakehouse table is configured for merge (upsert) rather than overwrite.
-This gives you true incremental loading with full control over the refresh window.
+EPC Group uses a sliding-window pattern for Lakehouse destinations.
+The M query accepts StartDate and EndDate parameters.
+The Fabric pipeline passes dynamic date values during each scheduled run.
+The Lakehouse table is set up for merge (upsert) instead of overwrite.
+This approach provides true incremental loading and full control over the refresh window.

 Phase 5: Capacity Planning and Performance Optimization